 The two editors of Queer Out Here (at least for now) are Jonathan and Allysse.

 Jonathan is an Australian living in the UK with his partner.
 He likes to go on long distance, multi-day walks whenever possible - and when he doesn't have the time or energy for that he enjoys short walks that involve pubs and picnics.
 He’s walked across a country (OK, it was a small country: Wales) and dreams of walking for weeks at a time.
 He blogs at In Which I.

 Allysse is French and also lives in the UK with her partner.
 Her usual engagement with the outdoors comes through cycling, microadventuring and the gathering of sound.
 In 2016 she spent four months cycling around the Iberian Peninsula and recently she embarked on a mission to walk around Wales one day off at a time.
 She blogs at Beste Glatisant.

 We’re just a couple of people with an idea.
 We don’t make any money from the project and at the moment all expenses are covered by us, personally.

-We do believe in paying people for their work, however, so for now we have decided to make a thank you payment of £10 for each accepted submission (apart from the greetings/sweepers).
+We do believe in paying people for their work, however, so we make a thank you payment of £10 for each accepted submission (apart from the greetings/sweepers).
 We've chosen a flat rate partly because we don’t want people to make longer pieces when a tighter edit would say just as much and partly because we don’t want to spend time trying to judge how much work has gone into each piece.
 If a piece catches our attention and works for the next issue of the zine, great!
 We'll review this payment system after each issue, so get in touch with feedback.